3 Web tool

 Functional clusters

-The Functional clusters view displays gene clusters of functionally enriched interacting proteins, along with their corresponding ontology annotations.
-Using the “get_clusters” function from the STRINGdb R package and the “walktrap” clustering algorithm from the igraph R package, we perform clustering.
-By clicking on the different colored bubbles on the panel to the left, the user can select the respective main- or sub-clusters.
-When clicking a cluster the gene count is displayed in the upper part along the cluster name.
-The link in this panel’s lower section leads to a view of the Gene table that is restricted to the genes in the selected cluster.
+The Functional clusters view displays public snapshot-backed Leiden gene clusters of functionally enriched interacting proteins, along with their corresponding ontology annotations from STRINGdb.
+Users can focus the functional cluster view by selecting a cluster directly in the network visualization, from the cluster legend, or from the cluster dropdown.
+A single-cluster selection filters the enrichment and gene tables to that cluster and displays the AI-generated cluster summary when an approved summary is available.
+Clicking the empty network background or choosing All Clusters returns to the broad all-clusters comparison view.
 The right-hand panel displays a table with either (1) the Term enrichment including the ontology annotations, the number of enriched genes, the FDR-corrected p-value, and a link to the corresponding ontology term or (2) the gene Identifiers with links to the respective single entry page and to the STRING website of the protein.

 3.7 About page